Inside: These decluttering checklists and practical tips will help you clear the clutter with less stress.

-I know that one of the hardest parts of decluttering is getting started.
-When you have a whole house to go through, it can be really overwhelming.
-Plus, you probably have a lot on your plate—between work, family, and life—and you’re tired of making decisions.
+I know that one of the hardest parts of decluttering is just getting started.
+When you have your entire home to go through, it can be overwhelming—there’s so much stuff and so little time!

 How to Use A Checklist For Decluttering

 Before I share the checklists with you, I think it’s essential to clarify something.

 There is no such thing as a “one-size fits all” decluttering checklist.